AkilaSenanayake/AkilaSenanayake/README.md

 # ✨ About Me

 Hi!
 I'm Akila Senanayake, a **Software Engineering undergraduate** at the Informatics Institute of Technology (IIT), affiliated with the **University of Westminster**.
-I am passionate about developing innovative solutions, mastering modern technologies, and contributing to impactful projects in the tech industry.

 ## 💡 Key Strengths: